CARV-ICS-FORTH/XHC-OpenMPI/README.md

 ## Reproducing experiments

-Below is a high-level view of the process necessary in order to reproduce the performance on the paper.
-The rest of the sections in this document go into further detail.
+Below is a high-level view of the process for reproducing the experiments from the paper.
+The rest of the sections in this document will go into more detail.

 1. Build OpenMPI & deploy, including XHC and XB.